reTHINK-project/dev-hyperty/docs/bracelet/readme.md

 **returns**

-A list of Context objects with:
+A list of Context objects is returned as a Promise.
+Each Context object contains:

 context.id : MAC Address of the device